skyvern

 - 2FA Agent: This agent is responsible for filling out 2FA forms on a website.
 It's capable of intercepting website requests for 2FAs, and either requesting user-defined APIs for 2FA codes or waiting for users to feed 2FA codes into it, and then completing the login process.

 - Dynamic Auto-complete Agent: This agent is responsible for filling out dynamic auto-complete forms on a website.
-It's capable of reading the options presented to it, and selecting the appropriate option based on the user's input, adjusting its inputs based on the feedback from inside the form.
+It's capable of reading the options presented to it, selecting the appropriate option based on the user's input, and adjusting its inputs based on the feedback from inside the form.
 Popular examples include: Address forms, university dropdowns, and more.

 We offer a managed cloud version of Skyvern that allows you to run Skyvern without having to manage the infrastructure.
-It allows to you run multiple Skyvern instances in parallel to automate your workflows at scale.
+It allows you to run multiple Skyvern instances in parallel to automate your workflows at scale.
 In addition, Skyvern cloud comes bundled with anti-bot detection mechanisms, proxy network, and CAPTCHA solving to allow you to complete more complicated workflows.

 If you'd like to try it out,